 Buying ammo the smart way

 Look for deals online and take advantage of gun shows every time you can.
 I’ve used these two methods to buy cheaper ammo and I guarantee it really works to save a buck or two.
 Pay attention to the market and inform yourself if you want to save money.
 Take a look at the news, read magazines and join forums or newsletters from your area.
-It should be easy enough to read the signs of a possible national ammunition shortage.
+It should be easy enough to understand the signs of a possible national ammunition shortage.

-Ammunition will always be in in demand and it becomes invaluable during a SHTF scenario.
+Ammunition will always be in demand and it becomes invaluable during a SHTF scenario.
 You can never have too much of it in my opinion, but you shouldn’t have tons of it if you have other priorities.
 You can’t eat bullets during a famine and going Rambo style to get supplies from others will not work for long.
-When stockpiling ammo, it simply comes down to how much you can realistically afford without impacting your way of living.
+When stockpiling ammo, it merely comes down to how much you can realistically afford without impacting your way of living.
 You should be able to stockpile ammo while still being able to live within your means.
 Start slow and steady and if you stay constant, you will have a serious stockpile in no time.
 Remember to keep on buying, but also to keep on practicing if you want to use your ammo wisely.

 Other Useful Resources: